nickyiliwang0000/h/react-and-firebase/movie-db-codealong.md

 }
 ```

-We're almost wrapped up, there's just one more key step: we need to make it so that you when you click a movie on our home page, it brings you to the `MovieDetails` view.
+We're almost wrapped up, there's just one more key step: we need to make it so that you when you click a movie in Catalogue, it brings you to the `MovieDetails` view.
 In order to do this, we'll need access to the ID of the movie inside of our `Catalogue` component.
-We already have access to this because we're making an API call inside our `Catalogue component.
+We already have access to this because we're making an API call inside our `Catalogue component and our response contains a unique `id` property.

 Inside our `Catalogue` component, let's add a new `Link` component from `react-router`